-We need to know what the different types of wood are and this video does and excellent job describing the basics.
+We need to know what the different types of wood are and this video does an excellent job describing the basics.

 Recommended Wood For Routing Wood Signs

 My recommended wood for routing wood signs is based on my use of the different species of wood.
-I considered the tools I have at hand, cost of the wood and availability.
-If you are a beginner the below recommended wood species are the best.
+I considered the tools I have at hand, the cost of the wood, and its availability.
+If you are a beginner the below-recommended wood species are the best.

-Pine is the most available, flexible to work with and inexpensive for full size routed wood signs.
-Routing a pine signs is fairly straight forward and the router will not be beat up.
-The down sides to pine are it is a soft wood, can warp due to moisture and environment, and can split and crack.
-Although these challenges are there, pine create a wonderful routed wood sign with grain and personality.
+Pine is the most available, flexible to work with, and inexpensive for full-size routed wood signs.
+Routing pine signs are fairly straightforward and the router will not be beat up.
+The downsides to pine are it is softwood, can warp due to moisture and environment, and can split and crack.
+Although these challenges are there, pine creates a wonderful routed wood sign with grain and personality.
 I highly recommend pine for your routed wood signs.

 Plywood is a great option as well.
-It is very available, mostly inexpensive and is not very hard to carve using your router and woodworking tools.
-The down sides to plywood is it doesn’t give you a lot of flexibility to routed wood sign design.
+It is very available, mostly inexpensive, and is not very hard to carve using your router and woodworking tools.
+The downsides to plywood are it doesn’t give you a lot of flexibility to routed wood sign design.
 You are pretty limited with what you can use it for.
 A good example is if you want to route and carve a 3D sign.
 Plywood does not carve 3D signs very well.
 Additionally, plywood can create burrs and splits when carving with your router.
 I recommend plywood, but ensure you know the purpose of your routed wood sign prior to purchasing.

 Cedar is an excellent choice for your routed wood signs.
-It is highly available (In the form of ceder planks for wood fencing), very inexpensive and very easy on your router and woodworking tools.
+It is highly available (In the form of cedar planks for wood fencing), very inexpensive, and very easy on your router and woodworking tools.
 Cedar provides a very nice appearance on the final product.
-The down sides to cedar is you are again limited in the products you can create.
+The downside to cedar are you are again limited in the products you can create.
 Additionally, cedar is very susceptible to weather when using a router to carve as it splits very badly.
-I recommend cedar as it a very good option for your routed wood sign and provides a beautiful product.
+I recommend cedar as it is a very good option for your routed wood sign and provides a beautiful product.

 MDF – Medium-Density Fibreboard

 MDF is a great option for your routed wood signs.
-It is highly available (In different thickness and size), fairly inexpensive and really easy on your router and woodworking tools.
-A great deal of wood sign creators use MDF as their primary wood source due to its flexibility for router wood sign design.
-The down side to MDF is working with edges (It is very fragile), the dust it creates (Can be a health hazard without a respirator and dust system) and does not work very well for outdoor routed wood sign applications.
-I still highly recommend MDF as a routed wood sign solution due to its cost and flexibility, however beware of the concerns for dust and health when routing or cutting with your woodworking tools.
+It is highly available (In different thicknesses and sizes), fairly inexpensive, and really easy on your router and woodworking tools.
+A lot of wood sign creators use MDF as their primary wood source due to its flexibility for router wood sign design.
+The downside to MDF is working with edges (It is very fragile), the dust it creates (Can be a health hazard without a respirator and dust system), and does not work very well for outdoor routed wood sign applications.
+I still highly recommend MDF as a routed wood sign solution due to its cost and flexibility, however, beware of the concerns for dust and health when routing or cutting with your woodworking tools.